Unshattering the mirror: Defragmenting the deep learning ecosystem

-- Directors of AI, VPs of engineering, deep learning developers, ML engineers, and data scientist
+- Directors of AI, VPs of engineering, deep learning (DL) developers, ML engineers, and data scientists

-Companies like Google, Facebook, Amazon, and Microsoft have comprehensive, internal tooling that enables their developers to collaborate and build end-to-end AI applications.
+Companies like Google, Facebook, Amazon, and Microsoft have comprehensive internal tooling that enables their developers to collaborate and build end-to-end AI applications.
 These platforms allow developers to be insanely productive and deliver new AI features and applications orders of magnitude faster than the rest of the industry.
 Meanwhile, developers at every other organization on the planet are left piecing this infrastructure together with a combination of highly specialized point solutions, legacy systems not designed for modern AI workflows, and half-baked open source projects.
-These tools lack standard interfaces, file formats, and are often incompatible in surprising ways.
+These tools lack standard interfaces and file formats, and they’re often incompatible in surprising ways.

 Evan Sparks details the deficiencies with existing reference architectures for AI development infrastructure and the opportunities for end-to-end system design in AI development with deep dives into two examples: there’s orders of magnitude improvement in training performance and convergence to better models by integrating cluster resource management and fine-grained scheduling with hyperparameter optimization, and workload-aware checkpointing enables seamless and rapid fault tolerance, auto-scaling, and rapid collaboration.